-The items in this collection are the theses and dissertations written by students of the Department of English Language and Literature.
+The items in this collection are the theses and dissertations written by students of the Department of English.
 Some items may be viewed only by members of the University of Missouri System and/or University of Missouri-Kansas City.
 Click on one of the browse buttons above for a complete listing of the works.

 Items in MOspace are protected by copyright, with all rights reserved, unless otherwise indicated.